vickneee/loading-with-blur/README.md

 # loading-with-blur

-Blurry background picture loading using HTML, CSS & JavaScript.
+Blurry background picture loading using HTML, CSS, and JavaScript.